 If the default settings for some of the keys are not appropriate, they can be set explicitly.
 Here for instance a child component with the same number of PETs as the previous 4-way OpenMP threaded case is created, but is instructed to not handle any of the OpenMP aspects.
-Further the stack size of each child PET is set to 16MiB (smaller than the ESMF default).

 '''

 call ESMF_InfoSet(info, key="/NUOPC/Hint/PePerPet/MaxCount", value=4, rc=rc)

 ! check rc

+call ESMF_InfoSet(info, key="/NUOPC/Hint/PePerPet/OpenMpHandling", &

+value="none", rc=rc)

 '''

 '''

-call ESMF_InfoSet(info, key="/NUOPC/Hint/PePerPet/MinStackSize", &

-value=1610241024, rc=rc)

 ! check rc

-call ESMF_InfoSet(info, key="/NUOPC/Hint/PePerPet/OpenMpHandling", &

-value="none", rc=rc)

-! check rc

 call NUOPC_DriverAddComp(driver, "MODEL3", modelSS, modelSVM, info=info, rc=rc)

 ! check rc

 '''

 In this example, all three child components "MODEL1", "MODEL2", and "MODEL3" use the exact same parent resources.
 Due to this fact all three components can only execute sequentially.
 However, each child component manages the resources provided by the parent differently, and independently.
 Through this tailored approach, NUOPC allows optimal use of the available resources by each component.
-NUOPC_Connector components defined between components work as usual, taking care of all the required data movements automatically and completely transparent to the user.
+NUOPC\Connector components defined between components work as usual, taking care of all the required data movements automatically and completely transparent to the user.

-In order to obtain best performance when using NUOPC aware resource control for hybrid parallelism, it is strongly recommended to set OMP_WAIT_POLICY=PASSIVE in the environment.
+In order to obtain best performance when using NUOPC aware resource control for hybrid parallelism, it is strongly recommended to set OMP\WAIT\POLICY=PASSIVE in the environment.
 This is one of the standard OpenMP environment variables.
 The PASSIVE setting ensures that OpenMP threads relinquish the hardware threads (i.e. cores) as soon as they have completed their work.
 Without that setting ESMF resource control threads can be delayed, and context switching between components becomes more expensive.